imanghafoori1/laravel-widgetize/README.md

 `composer require imanghafoori/laravel-widgetize`

 >Add `Imanghafoori\Widgets\WidgetsServiceProvider::class` to the providers array in your config/app.php

-> And you will be on fire!
+>And you will be on fire!

->Now you are free to extend the `Imanghafoori\Widgets\BaseWidget` abstract class which enforces to implement the public `data` method in your sub-class.
+>Now you are free to extend the `Imanghafoori\Widgets\BaseWidget` abstract class and implement the `public data` method in your sub-class.

 ### Configuration:
 you can set the variables in your .env file to globally set some configs for you widgets and override them if needed.